ralfgerlich/PlatformIO-FreeRTOS/README.md

 ## Usage
 Under your global environment, add the library to ```lib_deps```, using either the string **"PlatformIO-FreeRTOS"** or by using the GitHub URL.
 If using the URL make sure that submodules are cloned recursively.

 Alternatively, simply add the library to the ```libs``` folder in your PlatformIO project.
 The library handles configuring FreeRTOS for your microcontroller's architecture.
-By default this library wrapper defaults to using ```heap_4.c``` as the FreeRTOS dynamic memory allocation scheme.
+By default this library wrapper defaults to not including any of the FreeRTOS dynamic memory allocation scheme.

 Note that the library expects there to be a ```FreeRTOSConfig.h``` file located somewhere in your `includePath`.
 IF the config file is not present, compilation will fail!